 Medical bills can add up quickly and severely impact a family’s livelihood.
 If your personal injury was the result of someone else’s negligence, you have the right to file a claim with the help of an Albuquerque brain injury lawyer.

-The attorneys at Buckingham Barrera Vega Law Firm have a proven track record of helping head trauma victims recover compensation for the losses they incurred as a result of accidents that weren’t their fault.
-No matter what type of accident you were in, we’re here to help you get your life back in order.
+The accident lawyers at Buckingham Barrera Vega Law Firm have a proven track record of helping brain injury victims recover full compensation for the economic damages and other losses they incurred as a result of accidents that were someone else’s fault.
+No matter what type of incident left you injured, our brain injury attorneys are here to help you get your life back in order.

 How Do Brain Injuries Happen?

 - Being struck by or against an object